 Vinay K. Pathak, Ph.D.

-Dr. Pathak has significantly advanced the field of lentiviral molecular virology with his studies of the mechanisms by which retroviruses replicate in the presence of potent host defense mechanisms and antiviral drugs.
-Under his direction, the Viral Mutation Section is implementing this knowledge to develop novel therapeutic agents and strategies to control HIV infection.
-Dr. Pathak’s innovative genome tracking methods proved invaluable in discovering the origin of a newly identified virus, XMRV, and in quelling a potential public health crisis by refuting the controversial claims associating this virus with chronic fatigue syndrome and prostate cancer.
+Dr. Pathak has significantly advanced the field of lentiviral molecular virology with his studies of HIV-1 replication in infected cells.
+Under his direction, the Viral Mutation Section has developed innovative live-cell microscopy methods to show that, in contrast to most HIV-1 replication models, intact viral cores are transported into the nucleus, complete reverse transcription in the nucleus, and disassemble (uncoat) near their integration sites just before integration.
+Dr. Pathak’s group has significantly contributed to our understanding of how HIV-1 replicates in the presence of potent host restriction APOBEC3 proteins and antiviral drugs.
+Additionally, Dr. Pathak’s group played a key role in discovering the origin of a newly identified retrovirus, XMRV, and in quelling a potential public health crisis by refuting the controversial claims associating this virus with chronic fatigue syndrome and prostate cancer.

-1) HIV replication, 2) host restriction factors, 3) antiviral drug resistance, 4) development of novel therapeutics, 5) retroviruses, 6) molecular virology
+1) HIV replication, 2) host restriction factors, 3) nuclear import, 4) development of novel therapeutics, 5) high-resolution microscopy, 6) molecular virology

 HIV-1 Replication, Host Restriction Factors, Antiviral Drug Resistance, and Development of Novel Therapeutics

 Project 3.
-Explore Mechanisms of Antiviral Drug Resistance, Host Factors, and Retroviral Replication.
-Most studies of clinical drug resistance to nucleoside and nonnucleoside reverse transcriptase (RT) inhibitors (NRTIs and NNRTIs, respectively) analyze the first 300 amino acids of RT and do not include the C-terminal connection subdomain (CN) or the RNase H domain (RH).
-We observed that several mutations in the CN and RH reduce RNase H activity, thereby affecting the balance between RNA degradation and nucleotide excision and enhancing NRTI resistance ( Nikolenko et al., PNAS, 2005; Nikolenko et al., PNAS, 2007; Delviks-Frankenberry et al., PNAS, 2008).
-Our studies have demonstrated that mutations in the CN and the RH can also increase resistance to NNRTIs, and suggest a parallel mechanism by which resistance to both classes of RT inhibitors can be increased (Nikolenko et al., J. Virol., 2010).
-It has been observed that CN mutations are present in drug-naive patients, and we are exploring the mechanisms by which CN mutations may be selected prior to initiation of antiviral therapy.
+Define mechanisms that confer resistance to nucleoside and nonnucleoside reverse transcriptase (RT) inhibitors.
+Based on our previous observations on RT template switching and recombination, we proposed that the relative polymerase and RNase H activities of RT can affect the balance between RNA degradation and nucleotide excision, and that mutations that reduce RNase H activities can enhance resistance to nucleoside as well as nonnucleoside RT inhibitors.
+We observed that several mutations that reduce RNase H activity affect the balance between RNA degradation and nucleotide excision and enhance nucleoside RT inhibitor resistance (Nikolenko et al., PNAS., 2005; Nikolenko et al., PNAS., 2007; Delviks-Frankenberry et al., PNAS., 2008).
+Our studies have demonstrated that mutations in the connection and RNase H domains also increase resistance to nonnucleoside RT inhibitors, and suggest a parallel mechanism by which resistance to both classes of RT inhibitors can be increased (Nikolenko et al., J. Virol.., 2010).
+These hypotheses were validated by characterization of RT mutations observed in patients and subsequently confirmed by other labs.

-Xenotropic murine leukemia virus-related virus (XMRV), a gammaretrovirus, was reportedly found in prostate cancer (PC) and chronic fatigue syndrome (CFS) patients at high frequencies.
-However, we found that XMRV replication is severely restricted by human APOBEC3 proteins (Paprotka et al., J. Virol., 2010) and XMRV and spread are severely restricted in human peripheral blood mononuclear cells (PBMCs) (Chaipan et al., J. Virol., 2011), raising doubts about robust XMRV replication in these cells as previously reported.
-To gain insights into the origin of XMRV, we analyzed PC xenografts that were passaged in nude mice and used to develop a cell line that produces XMRV that is nearly identical to the viruses isolated from patients.
-The results showed that XMRV is most likely a recombinant between two murine endogenous proviruses that we named PreXMRV-1 and PreXMRV-2 (Paprotka et al., Science, 2011).
-We concluded that the association between XMRV and human disease is due to contamination of human samples with virus originating from this unique recombination event.
+Project 4.
+Demonstrate that xenotropic murine leukemia virus-related virus (XMRV) is a laboratory recombinant and not a human pathogen.
+XMRV, a gammaretrovirus, was reportedly found in prostate cancer and chronic fatigue syndrome (CFS) patients at high frequencies and thought to be a human pathogen.
+However, we found that XMRV replication is severely restricted by human APOBEC3 proteins (Paprotka et al., J. Virol.., 2010), and its replication is severely restricted in human peripheral blood mononuclear cells, raising doubts about its pathogenicity in humans (Chaipan et al., J. Virol.., 2011).
+To gain insights into the origin of XMRV, we analyzed prostate cancer xenografts that were passaged in nude mice and used to develop a XMRV-positive human cancer cell line.
+The results showed that XMRV is most likely a recombinant between two murine endogenous proviruses that we named PreXMRV-1 and PreXMRV-2 (Paprotka et al., Science., 2011).
+We concluded that the association between XMRV and human disease is due to contamination of human samples with a laboratory recombinant virus.

 Selected Key Publications